akuhara/HypoTremorMCMC/README.md

 ## Installation

 To install the software, you need to have a Fortran compiler, OpenMPI, and FFTW installed on your system.

-1. Clone the repository to your local machine:
+To get started, clone the repository to your local machine by running:

 ```
 git clone https://github.com/akuhara/HypoTremorMCMC.git
 ```

-2. Comple the program by running the following command in the `src` directory of the repository:
+Then, compile the program by running the following command in the src directory of the repository:

 ```
 cd dir
 make
 ```

+It is important to note that you may need to edit the Makefile in accordance with your environment.

-## How It Works
+## Usage

-Follow the five steps below to estimate tremor locations.

-### Step 1: Envelope conversion
+To estimate tremor locations, follow these five steps:

-This step reads continuous seismic records of two horizontal components from SAC format files and convert them into a smoothed envelope.
+1. __Envelope Conversion:__ Read continuous seismic records of two horizontal components from SAC format files and convert them into a smoothed envelope.

-#### Usage
 ```
  mpirun -np [process number] hypo_tremor_convert [parameter file]
 ```

-### Step 2: Calculate cross-correlation

-This step calculates cross-correlation functions of the envelope between all station pairs.
+2. __Calculate Cross-correlation:__ Calculate cross-correlation functions of the envelope between all station pairs.

-#### Usage
 ```
  mpirun -np [process number] hypo_tremor_correlate [parameter file]
 ```

-### Step 3: Measure & optimize time- and amplitude- difference

-This step first measure the arrival time- and amplitude-difference between station pairs and then optimize them to obtain staiton-specific relative measurements.
+3. __Measure and Optimize Time- and Amplitude-difference:__ Measure the arrival time- and amplitude-difference between station pairs and then optimize them to obtain station-specific relative measurements.

-#### Usage
 ```
  mpirun -np [process number] hypo_tremor_measure [parameter file]
 ```

-### Step 4: Select good-quality events

-This step selects events with good-quality on the basis of the rough estimates of propagation speed and attenuation strengths of a seismic wave.
+4. __Select Good-quality Events:__ Select events with good-quality based on rough estimates of propagation speed and attenuation strengths of a seismic wave.

-#### Usage
 ```
  mpirun -np [process number] hypo_tremor_select [parameter file]
 ```

-### Step 5: Perform MCMC

-This step peforms Bayesian inversion using Markov-chain Monte Carlo (MCMC) method to obtain the posterior probability of source locations.
+5. __Perform MCMC:__ Perform Bayesian inversion using Markov-chain Monte Carlo (MCMC) method to obtain the posterior probability of source locations.

-#### Usage
 ```
  mpirun -np [process number] hypo_tremor_mcmc [parameter file]
 ```

+You can find detailed instructions on how to use this software by visiting the [online documentation](https://hypotremormcmc.readthedocs.io/en/latest/).

 ## Contributing

 Contributions to the software are welcome.
-Please open an issue or submit a pull request on the GitHub repository.
+Please [open an issue](https://github.com/akuhara/HypoTremorMCMC/issues) or submit a pull request on the [GitHub repository](https://github.com/akuhara/HypoTremorMCMC).